WordPress/performance/docs/Github-workflow.md

 While the Performance team’s focus is on the work in the GitHub repo, the community is welcome to consult with the team on performance-related Trac issues.
 There may also be issues in Trac that are duplicates of planned work in the GitHub repo, or warrant further discussion for inclusion in the plugin.

-Initial discussion on performance-related Trac issues should take place in the Trac issue.
+Initial discussion on performance-related Trac tickets should take place in the Trac ticket.
 When an issue is ready to begin development:

 In GitHub:
 - If it is a smaller issue or patch, no need to add to GitHub; manage in Trac